 Interestingly, the church was not Gaudí’s idea nor did he start the building.
 It was actually the idea of a bookseller, Josep Maria Bocabella, and the initial plans and building of the crypt were started in 1882 by architect Francisco Paula de Villar.
 However, Villar soon resigned and Gaudí took over the project in 1883, making radical changes to the original plans.

-Construction has continued based on what information Gaudí had left behind (models, some sketches); however, given that Gaudí was constantly adapting his work as it progressed and the information left behind is not that detailed, it is probably best to think of the later work as inspired by or an interpretation of Gaudí’s work.
-Also a fire in 1936 during the Spanish Civil War burned down the workshop destroying many of the architect’s original plans and models.
+Construction has continued based on what information Gaudí had left behind (models, some sketches).
+Given that Gaudí was constantly adapting his work as it progressed and the information left behind is not that detailed, it is probably best to think of the later work as inspired by or an interpretation of Gaudí’s work.
+A fire in 1936 during the Spanish Civil War burned down the workshop, destroying many of the architect’s original plans and models.

-The building, which is a combination of Gothic, Catalan Modernism, and Art Nouveau styles, combines all of the elements that Gaudí used and experimented with in his other buildings during his life (e.g., organic and nature elements, hyperboloid and paraboloid structures, self-supporting structures, trencadis and mosaics).
+The building, a combination of Gothic, Catalan Modernism, and Art Nouveau styles, combines all of the elements that Gaudí used and experimented with in his other buildings during his life (organic and nature elements, hyperboloid and paraboloid structures, self-supporting structures, trencadís and mosaics).

-The Sagrada Família has a cruciform plan, with a five-aisled nave, a transept of three aisles, and an apse with seven chapels.
-It has three grand facades dedicated to the birth, passion and glory of Jesus, and when completed it will have eighteen towers!
+Sagrada Família has a cruciform plan, with a five-aisled nave, a transept of three aisles, and an apse with seven chapels.
+It has three grand façades dedicated to the birth, passion, and glory of Jesus, and when completed it will have eighteen towers.

-The church is open to the public and visitors are encouraged to book tickets online for a timed entrance to the church.
-Tickets often sell out in advance in the busy summer months.
-The church is massive and the history, architecture, decorative details, and symbolism can be a bit overwhelming and I’d highly recommend visiting the church with an audioguide, guided tour, or a detailed guidebook to fully appreciate the church.
+The church is massive, and the history, architecture, decorative details, and symbolism can be a bit overwhelming.
+I’d highly recommend visiting with an audio guide, guided tour, or a detailed guidebook to fully appreciate the church.

 The church is consecrated and active.
 Masses are held twice a week on Saturday evenings and Sunday mornings.
-Masses are free to attend and are on a first come first serve basis.
-You can see schedules for masses here.
+Masses are free to attend and are on a first-come, first-served basis.
+You can see schedules for masses on the official schedule page.
+For a deeper look at planning a Sagrada Família visit, see our complete Sagrada Família guide on Finding the Universe.

 Sagrada Família Schools